Bruxism and TMJ Treatment

 - Stress and anxiety

 We work closely with patients to manage lifestyle choices within their control to minimise teeth grinding.
-We also sometimes recommend a sleep analysis to rule out sleep apnoea, which is closely linked to teeth grinding.
+We also sometimes recommend a sleep analysis to rule out sleep apnoea, which is closely linked to teeth grinding and TMJ.
 Relaxation exercises and stress management can also help.

 In addition to instructions for relaxing jaw joints and making lifestyle adjustments, a bruxism nightguard can protect teeth and help the jaw achieve ideal alignment to allow muscle inflammation to decrease.
 Nightguards also place a protective barrier between upper and lower teeth to prevent wear and fractures while you sleep.

-A nightguard designed by Dr Malamas is superior to the store-bought varieties, as it is custom-designed.
+A nightguard designed by Dr Malamas is superior to the store-bought varieties, as it is custom-designed to fit the contours of your smile.
 It has a smaller profile so it is more comfortable to wear and easier to breathe during sleep.
 Occasional adjustments and repairs to the oral appliance might be necessary to protect teeth.

 Is Jaw Pain Keeping You Awake at Night?